abao1999/panda/README.md

 This repository contains the code to reproduce the experiments presented in our arXiv preprint [arXiv:2505.13755](https://arxiv.org/abs/2505.13755)

-We have released model weights on HF at https://huggingface.co/GilpinLab/panda
+We have released model weights on HF at https://huggingface.co/GilpinLab/panda.
+For a scaled-up version, see https://huggingface.co/GilpinLab/panda-72M.

-We also have MLM weights up on HF at https://huggingface.co/GilpinLab/panda_mlm
+We also have MLM weights up on HF at https://huggingface.co/GilpinLab/panda_mlm.
+For a scaled-up version, see https://huggingface.co/GilpinLab/panda_mlm-66M.

 We have also released datasets on HF.